techidaily/site-win11-tips/source/_posts/1719242997504-navigate-past-chrome-hiccups-fixes-for-w11-users.md

  Usually, you delete Chrome user profiles through the browser itself.
 But given that you can't open it, here's an alternate way:

 1. Open Windows File Explorer and go to the following location.
-Alternatively, launch the Run dialog (see[how to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) ), enter the path below, and click**OK** :
+Alternatively, launch the Run dialog (see [how to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) ), enter the path below, and click**OK** :
 C:\Users\%username%\AppData\Local\Google
 2. Right-click the**Chrome** folder and select**Delete** from the context menu.